Case Study

 Project Overview

 Before the project, the company relied heavily on offline promotion, industry relationships, and one-on-one explanation.
 What it lacked was a clear digital structure that could educate customers, build trust, and support sales conversations with both customers and resellers.
-The company did not simply need a website.
-It needed a digital sales asset.

 The Core Problem